 There are also certain legal circumstances in which a counsellor is obliged or encouraged to consider breaching confidentiality.
 If you are concerned about these, I am happy to discuss them with you.

 Please feel free to contact me with any questions.
-I can usually offer new clients an appointment the following week, and sometimes sooner.
+I can usually offer new clients an appointment within 2-3 weeks.

 Thank you for taking the time to read my profile.